foligny/gulp-requirejs/README.md

 ![Package Dependency](https://david-dm.org/bornkiller/gulp-requirejs.svg?style=flat)
 ![Package DevDependency](https://david-dm.org/bornkiller/gulp-requirejs/dev-status.svg?style=flat)

-Parallel migration from grunt-contrib-requirejs to gulp-requirejs
+Custom migration to gulp-requirejs, inspired by `grunt-contrib-requirejs`.

-#Warning
+# Warning
-The project start from 2014/09/10, and far away from production environment. welcome any pull request, I promise to lookup any modification, or just become collaborator through send me an email hjj491229492@hotmail.com.
++ The project still in early state of development and far away from production environment. welcome any pull request, I promise to lookup any modification, or just become collaborator through send me an email hjj491229492@hotmail.com.

-## Schedule
-+ ~~make basic unit test ready before 2014/09/14.~~
-+ provide an extremely simplify r.js or another custom module for cool optimize invoke during 2014/09/14----2014/09/24 or just longer for a while.
-+ expected first release version before 2014/09/31.
++ Expected first release version before 2014/09/31.
-+ regular maintain and version upgrade after the chinese National Day.
++ Regular maintain and version upgrade after the chinese National Day.

+# Feature and Limit
+## Limitation Now
++ All defined file should in one particular directory like `./modules`.
++ Only optimize `define` module, non-support with `require`.
++ Non-support with specific config options like `path`, `shim`, `map`, all module name(auto added) and module dependent name should be relative path without dot, oblique, or extname.

+## Feature
++ Support single requirejs file optimize.
+(Finished, and still some bug not coveraged by UT)
++ Support multi requirejs file optimize.
+(Developing, next version support)
++ Support specific config options.
+(Pending)

-## Progress
+# Progress
-+ Till now, it just support single file optimize with `define` style, just execute `gulp example` to see the effect.
-And all javascript file is in the `baseUrl` directory, when just in sub-directory, I'm not sure what would happen.
-Next version ensure this doubt.
++ Till now, it just support single file optimize with `define` style, just execute `gulp example-basic` or `gulp example-sub` to see the effect. javascript files in sub-directory of baseUrl accepted.
 + options
 ```javascript
 {